 Your organization hired an external security team to conduct penetration testing to assess the security and privacy controls in organizational information systems.
-Which of the following is your organization least concerned in terms of the penetration test?
+Which of the following is the penetration team least concerned in terms of the penetration test?

 A. Thoroughly document all activities performed during the test.

 B. Produce results indicating the risk exposure for exploited and validated vulnerabilities.

 D. Provide actionable results with information about possible remediation measures.

 Kindly be reminded that the suggested answer is for your reference only.
 It doesn’t matter whether you have the right or wrong answer.
 What really matters is your reasoning process and justifications.

 My suggested answer is B. Produce results indicating the risk exposure for exploited and validated vulnerabilities.

 Organizations typically conduct penetration testing to validate existing security and privacy controls and enhance their understanding of the system by uncovering vulnerabilities and exploiting them, thoroughly documenting all activities performed during the test, and providing actionable results with information about possible remediation measures.
 Please refer to Appendix E: Penetration Testing in NIST SP 800-53A for detail.

 Likelihood analysis is required and crucial in a penetration test.
 According to NIST SP 800-53A, an effective penetration test produces results indicating the likelihood of a compromise by an attacker as the indicator of the system’s penetration resistance, based on the team’s level of effort in penetrating the system.